 The Great Loop is a system of waterways that encompasses the eastern portion of America and part of Canada.
 It’s made up of both natural and man-made waterways.
 These include the Atlantic and Gulf Intracoastal Waterways, the Great Lakes, the Rideau Canal, and the Mississippi and Tennessee-Tombigbee Waterway.
 Amazingly, the entire loop is approximately 6,000 miles long.

-More Information on the Great Loop
+More Information on the Intracoastal Waterway

 Britican does the Intracoastal Waterway – Video

-Any questions, comments or thoughts?!
-Leave them below.
+Any questions, comments, or thoughts?!